NatNight99/english-for-designers/Creative_space/How friends cost time and time is a mind-killer.md

-# How friendships cost time and time is a mind-killer
+# How friends cost time and time is a mind-killer